cvskywalker/commvaultvmworld2016/README.md

 ## Will this work on Windows?

-Yes.
-While the demo was conducted on Linux clients for performance, the cookbook supports both Windows and Linux based clients.
+**Yes!**  While the demo was conducted on Linux clients for performance, the cookbook supports both Windows and Linux based clients.
 The only reason I ran this on Linux was for lightweight system requirements, since it was running from my Mac laptop.

 Any platform that Commvault supports, is a platform/agent that can be orchestrated and controlled via the API, and therefore by your desired automation scripts/approach.